Coronavirus digest: Police clear 3,000 revelers from Hamburg park | DW | 19.06.2021

 Ugandan President Yoweri Museveni announced new measures barring movement and certain businesses from operating due to a spike in cases amid a vaccine shortage.

-All private and public transportation was banned between districts.
+All private and public transportation has been banned between districts.
 The shops in downtown Kampala have been ordered closed and a nighttime curfew will go into effect.
 The measures will last for six weeks.

 Authorities in the Mexican state of Baja California, which borders the US, said they will include migrants in the new COVID-19 vaccination plan for border cities.

-Argentina's Richmond laboratory said it produced nearly 500,000 doses of the Russian Sputnik V vaccine.
+The Richmond laboratory in Argentina said it has produced nearly 500,000 doses of the Russian Sputnik V vaccine.
 The vaccines will now wait for approval from the National Administration of Medicines, Food and Medical Technology (ANMAT) and Russia's Gamaleya Institute for their release, said Richmond on Twitter.

 The NHL said Ducharme tested positive nine days after receiving his second dose of the COVID-19 vaccine.
 No other Canadiens or Golden Knights have tested positive.
 The Canadiens won the game in overtime.